chaoss/metrics/activity-metrics/contributor-breadth.md

 	group by projects.id
 ```

-### GHTorrent: Number of Commits from non project members
+### AUGUR: Number of Commits from non project members

 ```SQL
 	select count(commits.id) as num_commits, projects.name as project_name, projects.url as url